 Your friends and family want to see Houston?
 Take them right to the heart of the city - Discovery Green in downtown Houston.
 Surprise those out-of-towners with a trip around the ice - actual outdoor ice skating in Texas, no less!
-This holiday season fun will be around until February.
-For now, check out the special lighted art installations, Firmament, a vibrant canopy of LED lights by acclaimed Burning Man artist Christopher Schardt, and Enchanted Promenade, ten colorful, giant peony bouquets that come to life through color-changing LED lighting.
+This holiday season fun will be around until late January.
+There are plenty of exhibits, events and art installations.
 Let the younger set burn off energy on the playgrounds or playing Pokemon Go.

 Sure, we said we'd never eat again after the holiday feast, but you know we lied.
 We will.
 And when we do, we want something that doesn't involve turkey.
-Try Taste of Texas in Katy.
+Try Taste of Texas at 10505 Katy Freeway.
 It's an iconic steakhouse, and so much more, with a stunning collection of rare Texana historical artifacts so impressive that school children visit their unique museum nearly every day.
 [PRO TIP: If you're so inclined, show up for their Saturday morning history talks - you just might learn something yourself!]

 For something truly different, check out a hidden gem - the Cistern at Buffalo Bayou Park.
 The former drinking water reservoir built in 1926 for the City of Houston was decommissioned in 2007.
 In 2010 the Buffalo Bayou Partnership 'discovered' the site, took it over, restored and repurposed it.
 Now it's open to the public for a program of changing art installations and one-of-a-kind tours filled with fun facts.
 [PRO TIP: You might get an enthusiastic review of sno cones if you ask the right ticket taker.
 Well worth a listen.]